dabralhd/experimental/notes/1index.md

 E-design suite has some common services, we can use these services as common online platform services. and then resuse these service to prove that common services can be used.

 ## Riddhima-UI/UX-Internship
-For figma license we need a cost center usable Geneva.
-Forwarded Valentina's message to Chadner!
+12-May
+1. For Figma license Lucie to confirm if cross-charging possible using SRA-ASR cost centre.
+2. In case option (1) above is not possible, request Chander to get Geneva cost center to unblock.

 ## Devhub Seminar - Github Copilot ST
 SW Affinity team action 4.2 (SW methodology automation and quality)